dsfields/landlord/README.md

       - `ttl`: _(required)_ an integer value indicating the time-to-live (in milliseconds) for each entry specified by the `keys` argument.
 If this value is `0`, the TTL is removed, and the entry will live indefinitely.

     + `callback`: _(required)_ a standard Node.js callback function.

+      - `err`: _(required)_ an internal, catastrophic error that has occurred, otherwise `null` or `undefined`.
+A single failed touch operation should not result in this parameter having a value.

+      - `result`: _(optional)_ a `Map` containing all of the keys originally provided by `keys`.
+This argument is required if `err` is empty.
+Each value is an object that summarizes the result of the touch operation, and contains the following keys:

+        - `etag`: _(optional)_ a string that contains the version value for the inserted document.

+        - `success`: _(required)_ a `Boolean` indicating whether or not the insert operation was successful.

+        - `isMissing`: _(required)_ a `Boolean` indicating whether or not a failure was the result of a missing key.
+If this value is `true`, then the associated lease will enter into an expired state.

+        - `error`: _(optional)_ an error that occurred as a result of a failed insert.
+This is only needed if the failure was not the result of a missing key.

 ### Promisified Methods